by Robert Macfarlane and Jackie Morris

 The book’s beauty of both image and word is partly what has won it hundreds of thousands of admirers in a matter of months.
 But it is also the bearer of a powerful message about the need to close the gap between childhood and the natural world.
 This combination of beauty and urgency – enchantment and activism – is at the heart of the success of The Lost Words.

 The book has taken on a 'wild life' of its own with the sparks of inspiration taking it in numerous creative directions.

-A touring exhibition of Jackie's art work and Robert's spells began at Compton Verney, a stately home near Stratford upon Avon.
-This exhibition then moved to The Foundling Museum in London and will next be on view at the Inverleith House at the Royal Botanic Gardens in Edinburgh and is now on show at Nymans House, West Sussex until June 2nd 2019.
+A touring exhibition of Jackie's art work and Robert's spells began at Compton Verney, a stately home near Stratford upon Avon and has toured to The Foundling Museum in London, Inverleith House at the Royal Botanic Gardens in Edinburgh and is now on show at Nymans House, West Sussex until June 2nd 2019.

 As well as inspiring Spell Songs, The Lost Words is the Springboard for a number of other companion pieces.
 A group of young classical composers in New York, led by Aawa White, are working with the material to produce a series of new compositions and performances in North America.

 A major choral work for the Halle Children's Choir is in development by James Benton, currently Choral Director at the Boston Symphony Orchestra, based on The Lost Words, with a planned premiere of summer 2019.

 The spoken-word specialist Collette Murray is planning – in collaboration with Wild Rumpus – an immersive 'recital' project of The Lost Words, with spells spoken by famous people emerging from trees and speakers, a stage set, a first performance at Timber, the inaugural Forestry Commission Festival in the National Forest in Derbyshire, this July.
 Collette and her team then intend to tour the show, and to take it into schools.